-As a generic secondary special school and sports college, Ravenscliffe provides education for students aged 11 to 19 years with clearly identified special educational needs.
+As a generic secondary special school, Ravenscliffe provides education for students aged 11 to 19 years with clearly identified special educational needs.
 Students are referred to Ravenscliffe by Calderdale Council and it is they who place pupils here.
-Parents and carers who may be considering Ravenscliffe as a suitable placement for their child, should contact Calderdale Children and Young People’s Services first (01422 394130) to discuss a possible placement.
+Parents and carers who may be considering Ravenscliffe as a suitable placement for their child should contact Calderdale Children and Young People’s Services first (01422 394130) to discuss a possible placement.
 A preliminary visit to the school can be made after contacting the Headteacher to arrange a suitable date and time.
 General ‘open’ visits are scheduled once per half term to minimise disruption to the curriculum and students’ learning.

 Transfer from Other Schools

 Prior to a place being offered at Ravenscliffe it is essential that the parents and student visit the school.
-You will be shown around (usually by the Headteacher or Assistant Head for each Key Stage) and have opportunities to have all your questions answered, either by the Head, Assitant Head or teaching/support staff.
+You will be shown around and have opportunities to have all your questions answered, either by the Head, Assistant Head or teaching/support staff.
 When a pupil has been offered a place by the local authority, the parents may be invited to contact the school again to further discuss their child's strengths and individual learning, social, medical and personal needs.
 At this stage the parents will be informed who the student's Pastoral Teacher and Key Stage Manager will be, if this has not already taken place.
 In certain circumstances parents and professionals may together decide that a pupil's needs will be best met by a gradual introduction into Ravenscliffe.
 Flexible arrangements will be negotiated in such a case.

 Allocation to Year and Pastoral Group

 Students are normally placed in class (year) groups according to chronological age.
 Due to the demand for places at the school, in exceptional circumstances a student may be placed in a group the year above or below the pupil's chronological age, a situation which will be clearly communicated to parents and the local authority.
-The student will also be placed in a pastoral group of between 5 and 10 students (half of the year group) with an assigned teacher taking responsibility and being the first point of contact with the home.
-Following initial assessment the student will be placed in an appropriate Core and extended needs based learning group.
+The student will also be placed in a pastoral group with an assigned teacher taking responsibility and being the first point of contact with the family.